leonardoanalista/java2word/README.md

 TODO: link to a component library reference.

-##CURIOSITIES##
+####CURIOSITIES####

 There was a real world project needed.
-However I really wanted to practice TDD skills and apply all code quality tools in java.
+However I really wanted to practice TDD skills and apply all code quality tools in java back in 2009.
 I decided to host the code at Google's SVN.
 I created the project and gave literally one line description just because field was required.
 After 5 days, one guy asked me about the documentation - I had to quickly add examples.

-*I "forced" the usage some design patterns GOF (Strategy) just because I wanted to practice.
+* I "forced" the usage some design patterns GOF (Strategy) just because I wanted to practice.
-*I (Leonardo) haven't used Windows since 2008.
+* I haven't used Windows since 2008.
-*I use Mac OS and Linux and currently don't have MS Word installed.
+* I use Mac OS and Linux and currently don't have MS Word installed.
 I use VM and Word Viewer on Wine'
+* I am now a front-end developer.
+I don't have a lot of time to alocate to this library.
+Feel free to send a pull request and contribute.